-- Item 15 Exhibits, Financial Statement Schedules. - (a) The following documents are filed as part of this Annual Report on Form 10-K: Financial Statements: See "Item 8 Financial Statements and Supplementary Data" herein. - (b) Exhibits: The exhibits listed in the accompanying index to exhibits are filed or incorporated by reference as part of this Annual Report on Form 10-K.
+Item 15 Exhibits, Financial Statement Schedules.

+- (a) The following documents are filed as part of this Annual Report on Form 10-K: Financial Statements: See "Item 8 Financial Statements and Supplementary Data" herein. - (b) Exhibits: The exhibits listed in the accompanying index to exhibits are filed or incorporated by reference as part of this Annual Report on Form 10-K.

-No. Description of Exhibit 3.1(1) Amended and Restated Memorandum and Articles of Association 4.1(1) Warrant Agreement between Continental Stock Transfer & Trust Company and the Company, dated February 4, 2021 4.2 Description of the Company's securities.
+No. Description of Exhibit 3.1(1) Amended and Restated Memorandum and Articles of Association 4.1(1) Warrant Agreement between Continental Stock Transfer & Trust Company and the Company, dated February 4, 2021 4.2(2) Description of the Company's securities.
 10.1(1) Letter Agreement, dated February 4, 2021, among the Company, the Sponsor and the Company's officers and directors 10.2(1) Investment Management Trust Account Agreement, dated February 4, 2021, between Continental Stock Transfer & Trust Company and the Company 10.3(1) Registration Rights Agreement, dated February 4, 2021, among the Company, the Sponsor and certain other security holders named therein 10.4(1) Administrative Services Agreement, dated February 4, 2021, between the Company and the Sponsor 10.5(1) Sponsor Warrants Purchase Agreement, dated February 4, 2021, between the Company and the Sponsor 31.1 Certification of Principal Executive Officer Pursuant to Securities Exchange Act Rules 13a-14(a) and 15(d)-14(a), as adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Securities Exchange Act Rules 13a-14(a) and 15(d)-14(a), as adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
 Section 1350, as adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.

-32.2\\ Certification of Principal Financial Officer Pursuant to 18 U.S.C.
+32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+No. Description of Exhibit 101 CAT II VDDIT - F. C. C. L. L. II D

-No. Description of Exhibit 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
-101.DEF XBRL Taxonomy Extension Definition Linkbase Document.
-101.LAB XBRL Taxonomy Extension Label Linkbase Document.
-101.PRE XBRL Taxonomy Extension Presentation Linkbase Document.
+No. Description of Exhibit 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
+101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
+101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
+101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
+104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101)

-Filed herewith. \
+^{} Filed herewith.

-\\ Furnished herewith.
+^{} Furnished herewith.

-To be filed by amendment.
-Previously filed as an exhibit to our Current Report on Form 8-K filed on February 9, 2021 and incorporated by reference herein.
-(1)
+^{} To be filed by amendment.

+(1) Previously filed as an exhibit to our Current Report on Form 8-K filed on February 9, 2021 and incorporated by reference herein.